I’m tired of playing catch up. It’s time to make my way to get things done.

 I’ve decided to take Paul’s advice and just forget about those things that are behind and reach towards the goal right now.

 - I will work for today.
 Thinking and focusing on either the past or the future does not get anything done right now.

 - I will prioritize what I need to get done.
 I have to get the to-dos in order.

 - I will do things in the order of priority.
 First thing in the morning, I will do the most important items on my list.
 By getting them done when I am fresh, I free up my day to tackle other projects that are not as time-sensitive.

 - I will use my spare time to catch up on past projects or to get a jump on future tasks.
 If I don’t feel pressured to do things, I’m more likely to want to do them.

 - I will not schedule my weekends.
 I want this time free for family, fun, and complete relaxation.
 If I don’t have it scheduled then I won’t feel bad about not doing anything.
 If I have done all of my must do’s, then I will be free to enjoy the not doing that much more.

 I know I am capable of succeeding in all that I see for my life.
 I know that there is time enough in the days to work, play, and relax.
 I’ve just got to get myself in the habit of doing things in a way that allows me to do them all.

 We can do it.
 We just have to find the way that will let us do it.
+We have to create a consistent habit of keeping up so we can avoid playing catch up.
 Have you found your way?

 Need more Balance Tips?